Individual/Couples/Family Counseling and Psychotherapy

 Crisis Intervention Competency

 Crisis intervention is a significant component of the internship experience at NMSU and interns are actively involved in the provision of crisis services provided to university faculty, staff, and students.
-Interns will be assigned a weekly four hout block of time during which they will provide on-call services for the Center.
-Additionally, interns will rotate with permanent staff members providing after-hours coverage for the CALL (Crisis Assistance Listening Line).
+Interns will be assigned a weekly four hour block of time during which they will provide on-call services for the Center.

 Group Counseling Competency

 Group counseling is viewed as an extremely effective means of addressing interpersonal, intrapsychic, and familial concerns and may be the primary treatment of choice for a number of our clients’ presenting concerns.
 Interns are expected to co-facilitate either a process or structured psychoeducational group (1 – 1.5 hours) with a professional staff member during both the fall and spring academic semesters.
 However, while efforts are made for interns to have co-leading experiences during both semesters, there are occasions when groups are canceled due to a lack of participants.
-In addition to group work with Center clients, interns will also co-lead with one anther a professional development group comprised of master’s level students from the Counseling and Educational Psychology department during the fall semester.
+In the past, interns have co-led with one anther a professional development group comprised of master’s level students from the Counseling and Educational Psychology department during the fall semester.

 Outreach and Program Evaluation Competency